 The T-Pain Auto-Tune app has been a very popular app for iPhone users.
-The app is very useful for creating prank calls, singing silly songs or just plain wanting to sound like a robot.
-So naturally, Android owners have been asking “Where is an Auto-Tune app for Android?”
+The app is very useful for creating prank calls, singing silly songs, or just plain wanting to sound like a robot.
+So naturally, Android owners have been asking “Where is an auto-tune app for Android?”

-The iPhone developer tools on the other hand offer developers easy ways to modify sound with extensive, pre-existing libraries.
-Sometimes all it takes is a couple of lines of code and you can change the pitch, tone, bass, etc of a sound.
+The iPhone developer tools, on the other hand, offer developers easy ways to modify sound with extensive, pre-existing libraries.
+Sometimes all it takes is a couple of lines of code and you can change the pitch, tone, bass, etc. of a sound.

-I hate to admit it, but this is one area where the iOS has Android beat.
+I hate to admit it, but this is one area where iOS has Android beat.
 It’s too bad, because I would really like to get my own version of “Pants on the Ground” released.